 It's been over 60 years coming as scientists and manufacturers alike have struggled to harness the power of this awesome material - but it's closing in on revolutionising so many things we're using day to day.

-What if you could charge your phone in five minutes?
-That's the thinking behind the Zap & Go charger, the first graphene supercapacitor charger, which uses tech that could eventually replace lithium-ion batteries in phones and charge your handset incredibly quickly.
+There's also the Zap & Go charger, the first graphene supercapacitor charger, which uses tech that could eventually replace lithium-ion batteries in phones and charge your handset incredibly quickly.

 "It charges fully in five minutes," says Quentin Lemarie at the Oxford-based Zapgocharger, which is fresh from a surge of crowdfunding on IndieGoGo.